Are you one of those people who worry about online data security? Here’s the internet safety rules checklist.

 1. Account privacy settings

 Public accounts mean that anybody can see the photos you choose to post, send you a message and share your content.
 This can be dangerous, as hackers will have better access to your personal information.
 In September 2018, 45% of social media users in America claimed that all of their account profiles were private.
 Join them and help to grow this number.
-It is better to keep your social media life private.
+It is better to keep your social media life confidential.

 2. Strong passwords